puluanau/terraform-aws-eks/migrate/README.md

 * I noticed we didn't handle efs backup in this module

 If all these things happen, I think we have a realistic migration path away from CDK that doesn't involve a lift-and-shift

-# UPDATE

-Trying to scale this down after writing this up, platform and compute asgs scaled themselves up.
-So autoscaler works after all.